 More importantly, good communication in the workplace provides a positive environment that will boost creativity and the general productivity of the team.

-In this article, you will learn everything you need to know about communication skills, its importance, types, styles as well as where you can use them.
+In this article, you will learn everything you need to know about communication skills, the definition of communication, its importance, types, styles as well as where you can use them.

 Related Topics you might like:

 What is Communication?

 Communication is act of passing meanings across through a medium, it usually takes place through the use of the semiotic rule, understood symbols and signs, and this attribute makes communication applicable to everyone, even those who can’t speak.

 In its simplest form, communication is an act of transferring meanings from an individual or group to another.

 Although communication is usually received by an individual based on their level of understanding or experience about a topic, the other person may give a completely different interpretation of what you are saying.

 For this reason, it is very important to learn and understand the importance of effective communication skills as well as when and how to use them.

 There are four types of communication skills, and each type is most suitable under a particular situation to convey meanings to the other partner.

 Irrespective of the type of communication skill you may adopt, some common traits about each type of communication skill is the fact that; they are meant to inform, persuade or educate.